SubasiMehmet/MySwiftEducation/017_Closures_2.md

 Small Note: For now, there is no Closures.md file.
 It will explain what closure is.
-This is some more detailed something abotu closures.
+This is some more detailed something about closures.

 ## Capturing Closure with Trailing Closure